-12.1 The Localism Act 2011 requires Local Planning Authorities (LPA) to co-operate with each other and with other public bodies to address those planning issues that are strategic in their area.

-12.2 The Localism Act requires LPAs to "engage constructively, actively and on an on-going basis" to develop strategic policies and consider joint approaches to plan making where appropriate.
-The Duty to Co-operate came into effect on 15th November 2011.

-12.3 The NPPF paragraph 156 provides details regarding the expectations of LPA's to co-operate on strategic issues and highlights those policies that should be considered as strategic priorities.
+- 12.1 The Localism Act 2011 requires Local Planning Authorities (LPA) to co-operate with each other and with other public bodies to address those planning issues that are strategic in their area. - 12.2 The Localism Act requires LPAs to "engage constructively, actively and on an on-going basis" to develop strategic policies and consider joint approaches to plan making where appropriate.
+The Duty to Co-operate came into effect on 15th November 2011. - 12.3 The NPPF paragraph 156 provides details regarding the expectations of LPA's to co-operate on strategic issues and highlights those policies that should be considered as strategic priorities.
 Paragraphs 178-181 go on to list evidence that will be required to prove that a Submission plan has been subject to effective co-operation.
-The City Council has adopted a Duty to Co-operate strategy to ensure it meets its obligations under the duty.

-12.4 The Town and Country Planning (Local Planning) (England) Regulations 2012 require that the local planning authority's monitoring report must give details of what action has been taken during the monitoring period to satisfy the Duty to Co-operate.

-12.5 Chelmsford City Council has undertaken a considerable amount of engagement activity and discourse with neighbouring local authorities, both individually and as part of planning groups and forums on a sub-regional basis.
+The City Council has adopted a Duty to Co-operate strategy to ensure it meets its obligations under the duty. - 12.4 The Town and Country Planning (Local Planning) (England) Regulations 2012 require that the local planning authority's monitoring report must give details of what action has been taken during the monitoring period to satisfy the Duty to Co-operate. - 12.5 Chelmsford City Council has undertaken a considerable amount of engagement activity and discourse with neighbouring local authorities, both individually and as part of planning groups and forums on a sub-regional basis.
 A large number of public and private bodies and the local residential and business communities have also been regularly engaged and consulted throughout the plan-making process.

-Local Authority/Organisation and Topic Time Frame Current Position Basildon Borough Council - Local Plan 6/3/14 - Objections raised by CCC Basildon BC publishing consultation responses from Preferred Options stage in September 2014.
-No further details on publication of a Proposed Submission Plan currently available.

-Table 29 - Duty to Co-operate matters
+Table 27 - Duty to Co-operate matters